shansmith01/redwood-shad-scaffold-generators/README.md

-# Redwood example ShadCn Generators
+# Redwood example Shadcn Generators

-These are some example files for using ShadCN in Redwood's scaffold generator.
+These are some example files for using Shadcn in Redwood's scaffold generator.

+This assumes you have followed these instructions to install Shadcn into your Redwood project: https://github.com/redwoodjs/redwood/pull/10459

-You will need to install the following ShadCN components into Redwood:
+You will need to install the following Shadcn components into Redwood:

 - Card
 - Table